Advertisement

 Exercise: easing into it

 If you’ve decided to start an exercise program, well done!
 You should reap rewards in terms of physical and mental health.
-But there are a few pointers to consider to ensure your program stays on track.
+But there are a few pointers to consider to ensure that you get the most out of your program and that it stays on track.

 Accommodate your health

 Choose an exercise that accommodates your current health issues.
-If you have a diagnosed health issue, it is advisable that you consult with your doctor, an exercise physiologist or physiotherapist about this issue before you start.
+If you have a diagnosed health issue, it is advisable that you consult with your doctor, an exercise physiologist or physiotherapist about this issue before you start, as they will ensure that your program meets your health needs.

 Start easy and build up gradually

 If you have not been active for some time (a month or longer) start with short bouts of low-intensity exercise — a moderate-paced 20 minute walk, or an activity of equivalent effort.
 Then increase the dose of exercise by increasing the frequency while keeping the same duration (time) and intensity.
-For example, take a moderate-paced 20 minute walk twice rather than once a week.
+For example, take a moderate-paced 20 minute walk four times a week rather than twice a week.

 If you feel that your lifestyle just does not allow for frequent sessions, then consider building up the duration of each exercise session — slowly.
 Increasing your duration by 5 or 10 minutes each session lets you measure how your body is coping with the increased effort.
 If aches and pains that follow your exercise session are still present the next time you’d planned to exercise, postpone the session until another day.
 If you have pain that starts or gets worse when you exercise, see your doctor.

 Be careful with increasing the intensity of your exercise, as this poses the greatest risk of causing a serious injury or health emergency.
 This risk is extremely low if you exercise at a moderate intensity and build up the frequency gradually and the duration slowly.
-If you increase the intensity, at the very least you’re likely to put yourself off activity if you feel exhausted or suffer from aches and pains because of what you have put yourself through.
+If you increase the intensity, at the very least you may find the exercise uncomfortable, and you’re likely to put yourself off activity if you feel exhausted or suffer from aches and pains because of what you have put yourself through.

 Aim for moderate-intensity exercise

-Moderate-intensity exercise is enough to increase the rate and depth of your breathing, but not to the point where carrying on a conversation is difficult (the ‘talk test’).
+Most of the health benefits can be gained from moderate-intensity exercise, which is why it is emphasized by leading health authorities.
+Moderate-intensity exercise will increase the rate and depth of your breathing, but not to the point where carrying on a conversation is difficult (the ‘talk test’).
 If you are puffing and panting then you have entered the realm of high intensity activity.
 This is not where beginners should be for some time.
-The talk test is a simple and reliable tool.
-If you are exercising by yourself and don’t want to talk to yourself, then whistle.

 What type of exercise should I do?